State-constraint static Hamilton-Jacobi equations in nested domains: An optimal rate for convex Hamiltonians

 subject to $\mathcal{A}_{x} = \left\lbrace \eta\in\mathrm{AC}\big([0,\infty);\mathbb{R}^n\big): \eta(0) = x \right\rbrace$.
 Then, $u\in \mathrm{BUC}(\mathbb{R}^n)$ is a viscosity solution to \eqref{u_eqn} and we have the following priori estimate:

 \end{thm}

 \begin{rem} We may assume that $H$ is just coercive rather than superlinear.
-When a Hamiltonian is coercive, we have a constant $C$ satisfying \eqref{est.u}.
+When a Hamiltonian is coercive, we still have that \eqref{est.u} holds for some $C=C_H>0$.
 Therefore, for $|p| \geq C$, we can modify $H$ so that \eqref{H6} holds.
 Furthermore, we can impose a quadratic growth rate on $H$ as following. \begin{itemize} \item[(H7)] There exist some positive constants $A,B$ such that

 \end{itemize} It is easy to see from $\mathrm{(H7)}$ that we have $(4A)^{-1}|v|^2 - B \leq L(x,v) \leq 4A|v|^2+B$ for all $(x,v)\in \mathbb{R}^n\times\mathbb{R}^n$.
 By making $A$ bigger, we can assume the following. \begin{itemize} \item[(L7)]